Roger D. Craig: Aftermath

-After leaving the sheriff's department, Craig increasingly sided with Kennedy assassination conspiracy theorists.
+After leaving the sheriff's department, Craig increasingly sided with JFK assassination conspiracy theorists.
 In February 1969, he served as a prosecution witness for New Orleans District Attorney Jim Garrison in the trial of Clay Shaw.
 Craig titled his 1971 autobiographical manuscript, "When They Kill a President".
 He appeared on radio talk shows to express his views on the JFK assassination.
 He developed a close friendship with Penn Jones Jr., a Texas-based Warren Commission critic.

-In the early 1970s, Craig claimed to have had several brushes with death.
+In the early 1970s, Craig had several brushes with death.
 He was injured when a bomb planted in his car exploded as he started the engine.
 In 1973 a car driven by two men forced Craig's car off a mountain road in West Texas.
 Craig was badly injured in the crash; he suffered a broken leg, broken back, and was hospitalized for a year.
 By 1974, his wife left him and he was living in Waxahachie, Texas.
 In late 1974, he answered a knock at the door and was shot in the shoulder by a stranger.

 On May 15, 1975, Craig was found dead in his father's home in Dallas.
 The cause of death was a gunshot wound from a rifle fired into his upper right chest.
 A note was discovered that said, "I am tired of all this pain", which was interpreted as a reference to Craig's chronically ailing back, and the pain-killing medication he was taking.
 His death was ruled a suicide.

-Craig appeared posthumously in a 48-minute documentary film titled Two Men in Dallas, released in 1976.
-Directed by Lincoln Carle, the film intermixes Mark Lane's investigation of the assassination with an extended interview that Lane conducted with Craig in 1974.
+A 48-minute documentary film titled Two Men in Dallas was released in 1976.
+Directed by Lincoln Carle, the film intermixes Mark Lane's investigation of the JFK assassination with an extended interview that Lane conducted with Craig in 1974.
 In 2016, the Steve Cameron-directed documentary short, "JFK Assassination: The Roger Craig Story", was released to video.
 It is a condensed version of Two Men in Dallas that only includes the Craig interview.

 In the years after his death, Craig's Warren Commission testimony continued to be controversial.
-It has been challenged by those who said it did not hold up to examination, with defenders of the Warren Report suggesting that Craig either made a sincere mistake in his testimony, or he was lying to make his role more important, or as one writer put it, he was "trying to stir the assassination conspiracy pot", while others argued that he was later vindicated by corroborating evidence.
+It was challenged by those who said it did not hold up to examination, while others argued that he was later vindicated by corroborating evidence.